SEND

 We hope you find the following information useful.

 All children’s progress, academically, socially and emotionally, is constantly monitored by teachers and the Senior Leadership Team (SLT) within the school.
 On entry into All Saints pupils are assessed against national standards.
 Each child’s progress is then monitored carefully.
 If the pupil’s progress is causing concern then parents are informed and invited into school to discuss the next steps.
-An Individual Education Plan (IEP) may be put into place at this time and options regarding possible external agency involvement may be discussed.
+A Supporting Me to Learn Plan (SMTLP) may be put into place alongside a One Page Profile (OPP) at this time and options regarding possible external agency involvement may be discussed.

 If you have concerns about your child’s progress then we would encourage parents to initially speak with the class teacher.
 Further meetings may then be arranged with the Special Educational Needs Co-ordinator (SENCO) - at All Saints the SENCO is Mrs. D. Tunningley.

 Through ‘Quality First Teaching’, school provides a curriculum to meet the needs of all children.
 All lessons offer the challenge and support necessary for each child to learn and where necessary differentiation occurs through planned activities, appropriately framed questioning or the support given.
 However, on occasions, a child may require more specific activities working in a small group or individualised support.
-At All Saints we have a number of such intervention groups; examples include Early Birds, 1st Class @ Numbers, Rapid Phonics and Rapid Maths.
+At All Saints we have a number of such intervention groups; examples include Rainbow Words, Phonics Catch Up, Lego Therapy..
 The impact of these are monitored regularly throughout the term

 Strategies are discussed at these meetings for parents/carers to support their child’s learning and teachers are available to discuss any concerns or issues throughout the school week.
 All children are tracked using school’s data tracking.